-Can I travel with my pets or import pets from regions where cases of 2019-nCoV are reported?
+Can I travel with my pets or import pets from other countries?

 What can I do to keep myself and my pets safe from infectious disease?

-Centers for Disease Control and Prevention (CDC) 2019 Novel Coronavirus Home
+Centers for Disease Control and Prevention (CDC) COVID-19 Home

-World Health Organization – Health Topics - Coronavirus
+World Health Organization – Coronavirus disease (COVID-19) Pandemic

 Disease Prevention at Canine Group Settings